MythicForge/BattleLite-Maps/README.md

 **Effects and markers**
 - Templates — circle, line, cone, square — in any colour.
 They persist until you delete them, so a lingering fireball stays lingering.
 - **Markers**: 24 [Lucide](https://lucide.dev) icons the GM drops to designate things (a door, a trap, "look here").
 Click places one cell wide; drag out to scale.
 They counter-rotate so icons read upright at any map rotation.
-- Drag to measure — the readout assumes 5 ft per cell.
+- The default measurement is 5 ft per cell.

 **Player screen — the frame is the control**
 - Open it with the **Open** button (top right), then drag it to the second display and press `F` in that window for fullscreen.
 Browsers won't let a popup hide its own address bar; fullscreen is what actually clears the chrome.
 - A dashed **frame** on your canvas is exactly what the table sees.
 Drag the frame to reframe them, grab a corner to zoom them.
 The frame's interior still pans  your own view.
 - **Follow** (`M`) locks the table to your camera — a red hairline lights the top edge of your screen the whole time it's on, so you know without reading anything.
 Release it and they stay where they were.
 - Send the current scene and framing with `P`; jump your own view to theirs with `V`.
-- The table can sit on a *different* scene from the one you're editing — prep the next encounter while they look at this one.
+- The table can sit on a *different* scene from the one you're editing to prep the next encounter.

 **Session persistence**
 - **Autosave** to IndexedDB, debounced ~1.2 s, no size cap.
 Requests persistent storage so the browser won't evict it.
 - **Save session… / Open session…** writes one JSON file holding every scene with its image, fog mask, effects, markers, camera and grid.
 - Autosave is keyed to the **origin** you serve on. `localhost:3000` and  `localhost:5000` are different sessions; change the port and the console comes up empty.
 Use *Save session…* before moving.